-Blue River Resort and Hot Springs is located just 4 kilometres away from the national park and it features botanical gardens and natural hot springs as well as mud treatments and beautiful cabanas.
+Blue River Resort Hot Springs Costa Rica is located just 4 kilometres away from the national park and it features botanical gardens and natural hot springs as well as mud treatments and beautiful cabanas.

 Daily trips to the volcano and the surrounding waterfalls can be arranged at the reception and guests can serve their meals at the on-site restaurant.

-Buena Vista del Rincon Eco Adventure Park Hotel is a wonderful accommodation featuring wooden bungalows with rustic decor but all the modern facilities.
+Buena Vista Del Rincon Costa Rica is a wonderful accommodation featuring wooden bungalows with rustic decor but all the modern facilities.